Unvanquished/validate-release/README.md

 - All native binaries are built with ASLR
 - All Breakpad symbol files exist and have some of the expected content
 - Hashes in `pkg/md5sums` match the packages
+- Normal file permissions for Unices (ones like on the NaCl files in 0.51.1 could prevent making an installation usable by someone other than the owner)

 Running the script on the 0.51 release produces the following output:

     # python3 validate_release.py unvanquished_0.51.1.zip 0.51.1
+    File 'nacl_loader' in unvanquished_0.51.1/linux-amd64.zip has odd permissions 0o700
+    File 'irt_core-x86_64.nexe' in unvanquished_0.51.1/linux-amd64.zip has odd permissions 0o600
+    File 'nacl_helper_bootstrap' in unvanquished_0.51.1/linux-amd64.zip has odd permissions 0o700
     Linux binary 'daemon' appears not to be PIE
     Linux binary 'daemonded' appears not to be PIE Linux binary 'daemon-tty' appears not to be PIE